We’re in the process of updating the documentation for Zotero 5.0. Some documentation may be outdated in the meantime. Thanks for your understanding.

 - The Safari Connector currently requires Zotero Standalone to be open.
 Saving directly to the server from Safari is not possible.

 - Zotero is not guaranteed to work with Firefox Beta, Firefox Developer Edition/Aurora, or Firefox Nightly.
-Similarly, Zotero Connectors are only guaranteed to work with stable releases of Chrome, Safari, and Opera.
+Similarly, Zotero Connectors are only guaranteed to work with stable releases of Chrome and Safari.
 If you're running a pre-release version of a browser and you're experiencing issues saving items, please downgrade to the current stable release.

 - Compatibility with older versions of browsers is generally maintained for some time, but this is not guaranteed, and using an outdated browser is insecure.
 If you're experiencing issues saving items to Zotero from an outdated browser, please update to the latest stable release.
 For Firefox, Zotero also maintains compatibility with currently supported versions of Firefox ESR (Extended Support Release)